Skip to content

 OS-All

 Enable Prometheus metrics.
-By default, this is set to true.
+Defaults to true.

 Example: